DerKnob/BlinkStickBusylightClient/readme.md

 - [x] Pulse and Blink is not working correct
 - [x] Disconnect somtimes not correctly handled

 ## Known Issues
 - Only working with BlinkStick Pro
 - Not working with multiple BlinkSticks connected

+## Ideas for the Future
+- [ ] Connect to "Skype for Business" and sync the available state